ls1intum/tum-apply/README.md

 Also, you should never use `start-dev` nor `KC_DB=dev-file` in production.

 When using Kubernetes, importing should be done using init-containers (with a volume when using `db=dev-file`).

+### Bruno for API Testing

+Bruno is an open-source API client, similar to Postman, but focused on a local-first and Git-friendly workflow.

+#### How Bruno works

+- Bruno stores collections as plain folder and text files in the git repository.
+- You can send requests with environment variables, use OAuth2 flows, and inspect responses.
+- The folder `docs/TUMapply API` contains all relevant requests for testing authentication and the TUMApply API.

+#### More Information

+👉 [TUMApply API – Bruno Collection Overview (Confluence)](https://confluence.aet.cit.tum.
+de/spaces/AP/pages/257785953/TUMApply+API+%E2%80%93+Postman+Collection+Overview)

 ### Okta